 - Fleas cause uncomfortable itchy welts.

-- Vacuum the premises thoroughly, including carpets, cracks and crevices, baseboards, under furniture, in the seams of upholstered furniture, and especially areas utilized by cats and dogs.
-This will help remove eggs, larvae, and some adult fleas.
+A thorough vacuuming of carpets, cracks and crevices, baseboards, under furniture, in the seams of upholstered furniture, and areas frequented by cats and dogs, will help to remove eggs, larvae, and some adult fleas.

 We advise that items such as pet bedding, rugs, blankets, and other textiles are laundered in hot, soapy water.
 This will kill all life stages of fleas living in these items.

 If the fleas are the result of a wildlife issue in the home, such as mice, rats, raccoons, skunks, squirrels, or opossums, then Landmark will remove the nuisance wildlife and treat the area where the animal was denning to remove any fleas they leave behind.

 If the fleas are infesting a pet, then a veterinarian should be consulted to determine the best way to treat the pet.
 There are many formulations designed to treat pets for fleas, including sprays, dusts, pills, topical applications, shampoos, collars, and food additives.
 Refrain from using any product on your pet that does not specifically state that it is formulated for safe use on pets of particular age and level of health.
 Please consult your veterinarian first before applying any flea treatment to your pet.

 Landmark will apply a series of residual treatments, that are approved for use in homes with children and pets, designed to kill adult fleas on contact, treat flea larvae, and arrest the fleas’ lifecycle.
 Our comprehensive treatments work quickly to solve the problem and return your household back to normal.